Chia-Network/website/webroot/faq/faq.md

 + <b>Q: When can I farm Chia?</b>

-A: There will be a public sale Q2 2018, and you'll be able to farm once the network launches.
+A: No hard dates to announce yet.
+We're still hoping for a public sale in Q2 and a Network launch near year end, but those dates remain subject to change.